-3 Based on Pathward's analysis of Tax Solutions - Refund Advance loans originated in 2022/2023 tax year
+3 Based on Pathward's analysis of Tax Solutions - Refund Advance loans originated: 2022/2023 tax totals

-Premium Finance originates loans to small businesses to finance insurance premiums.
+Insurance Premium Finance originates loans to small businesses to finance insurance premiums.
 This financing allows these businesses to deploy capital to operate / grow their business instead of paying their insurance premium upfront.
-In 20224, Pathward originated 29,049 loans for insurance premium financing through its Premium Finance business unit.
-The average loan size was \$38,855 and 94% of loans were under \$100,000.
-Each year the Premium Finance business unit originates 80-90% of all CRA reportable loans (by number) originated by Pathward, which illustrates the significance of smaller loan amounts in Pathward's Commercial Lending Division.
+In 20224, Pathward originated almost 30,000 loans for insurance premium financing through its Insurance Premium Finance business unit.
+The average loan size was approximately \$40,000 and 94% of loans were under \$100,000.
+Each year the Insurance Premium Finance business unit originated 80-90% of all CRA reportable loans (by number) originated by Pathward, which illustrates the significance of smaller loan amounts in Pathward's Commercial Finance Business Line.